jumpnow/jumpnowtek-site/_posts/2016-07-09-An-upgrade-strategy-for-embedded-Linux-systems.md

 layout: post
 title: An upgrade strategy for embedded Linux systems
 description: "Implementing a simple upgrade strategy for deployed embedded Linux systems"
-date: 2016-09-21 13:44:00
+date: 2018-07-23 05:09:00
 categories: linux
 tags: [linux, embedded, upgrades, beaglebone, gumstix, overo, duovero]
 ---

-Here is a simple upgrade strategy for deployed small board Linux systems like [Gumstix][gumstix], [BeagleBones][beaglebone] or others running off an *SD card* or *eMMC*.
+Here is a simple upgrade strategy for deployed small board Linux systems like [Gumstix][gumstix], [BeagleBones][beaglebone] or others running off an SD card or eMMC.

-These boards use [U-Boot][uboot] for the *bootloader* and run a Linux distribution built with tools from the [Yocto Project][yocto].
+These boards use [U-Boot][uboot] for the bootloader and run a Linux distribution built with tools from the [Yocto Project][yocto].

-The upgrades I am considering here are *full-system* upgrades, everything but the *bootloader*.
+The upgrades I am considering here are full-system upgrades, everything but the bootloader.
 These are not incremental upgrades using package managers like rpm, apt or opkg.

-*Full-system* upgrades are nice because they are *atomic* and easy to rollback to a known good state assuming the previous system was not modified.
+Full-system upgrades are nice because they are atomic and easy to rollback to a known good state assuming the previous system was not modified.

-The drawback to *full-system* upgrades is traditionally the size when distributing (bandwidth) and the system resources when installing (not enough space for two systems, takes too long to run the upgrade).
+The drawback to full-system upgrades is traditionally the size when distributing (bandwidth) and the system resources when installing (not enough space for two systems, takes too long to run the upgrade).

 With the embedded Linux systems I work on these are typically non-issues.

 The size of a [Yocto][yocto] built system as a compressed tarball is usually around 50 MB and almost never greater then 100 MB.

-*SD cards* or *eMMC* sizes are rarely less then 4 GB eliminating the storage issue.
+SD cards or eMMC sizes are rarely less then 4 GB eliminating the storage issue.
 RAM is typically 512 MB or greater with processors running close to 1 GHz at the low end and frequently multi-core.
 System resources required to perform the upgrade are not a problem.

 Distribution of the new system can be over a network (ethernet or wifi) or through a USB removable drive.
 Transferring files less then 100 MB is fairly trivial today even over wifi.